CogStack/risk-score-builder/README.md

 Name of the concept | identifier in the ontology you're using

 ### 3. The ontology
 You need the ontology/ontologies you're using for the NLP and score definitions somewhere and a mapper class (subclass of MapperTemplate) that can use the ontology to go from a root node to all child nodes at a given depth.
-All current mappers work with neo4j databases or the bioontology API.
+Most current mappers work with neo4j databases or the bioontology API.
+There is also an HPO mapper HPOLocalMapper that parses the HPO.obo file into a graph in memory, so it can run locally with no external dependencies.

 Create a config.yaml file with the connection information for any ontologies you're using in the format of config.example.yaml.